 Harrington - Addison is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Harrington - Addison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Harrington - Addison does not have a public transit system used by locals to get to and from work.

 The people who call Harrington - Addison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrington - Addison residents report their race to be White, followed by Native American.
 Important ancestries of people in Harrington - Addison include English, Irish, Italian, French, and German.